The Quirrell Debacle:

 What Quirrell did not know, and so couldn’t warn his Master of was that Dumbledore had probably long kept some form of monitoring on Voldemort’s refuge in Albania to take note of and report any wizards who might enter that part of the forest.
 (This surveillance may be accomplished through a trusted agent, or by one of the mysterious instruments in his office.)
 This had been going on for years, and when Quirrell went into the forest and came out haunted and faintly twitching, Dumbledore was informed at once.

 And even failing that likelihood, he would still have been made fully aware that Quirrell had somehow been “got at” as soon as he came face to face with him.
 Even before Tom actually took up residence inside his skull.
-There was never any mystery on Dumbledore’s part as to who was serving as Voldemort’s agent at Hogwarts.
+There was never any mystery on Dumbledore’s side as to who was serving as Voldemort’s agent at Hogwarts.

 The real question regarding the adventure of the Philosophers’ Stone is why it ever was set up the way it was.
 That the whole charade was set up as a trap, is obvious to any reader.
 But since we see everything from Harry’s point of view it is not so glaringly obvious that in the normal way of things, there was no reason whatsoever for the Philosophers’ Stone to have ever been brought to the school.

 Particularly now that we have been told in HBP that during his first rise, Voldemort had dismissed the option of extending his life by way of stealing Flamel’s Stone, or of attempting to create one himself.